-These policies in place do not prohibit conversions of land from industrial designations, but they do recommend such requests be "critically evaluated" prior to any changes.
-In this case, the land under review has never been developed so the previous zoning has not been changed from A-2, Rural Agricultural District.
-However, due to the key location of this land for industrial use, this land has been set aside on the 2025 Plan for future use as industrial.
+Policy does not prohibit such conversions from industrial designations, but does recommend that such requests be "critically evaluated."
+In this case, this land is not currently zoned for industrial use, but has been reserved on the 2025 Plan for future use as industrial.

-One of the goals when classifying land for industrial use is to allow tracts of various sizes throughout the community to be reserved for a wide range of industrial opportunities, which are major economic drivers for any community.
-Conversely, from the landowner's perspective, industrial land is one of the slowest to be absorbed, and usually sells for less value than uses which have more immediate needs, such as housing or the needed commercial areas that serve the housing.
-This location included in the application lies immediately to the west of the Hitachi plant, an area already designated as industrial under zoning as well as land use.
+One of the purposes for designating land for industrial use is to allow tracts of various sizes throughout the community to be reserved for a wide range of industrial opportunities, which are a major economic driver for any community.
+Conversely, from the landowner's perspective, industrial land is one of the slowest to be absorbed, and usually sells for less value than uses which have more immediate needs, such as housing or the needed shopping areas that may serve them.
+This location lies immediately to the west of the Hitachi plant.

-Land that was designated or set-aside on the 2025 Land Use and Transportation Plan as industrial is land that is convenient to major roads, such as Interstate 35 or Highway 9, or could be provided with access to rail.
+Land was designated that was convenient to major roads, such as Interstate 35 or Highway 9, or could be provided with access to rail.
 Industrial locations that were originally located in central Norman, around the existing rail, have slowly been redeveloped into other uses over the last thirty years, with most industrial land now located at the northern and southern ends of the community, such as this parcel.